 - The impact and significance of the research.

 - The candidate's contributions toward The Michigan Tech Plan now and their potential to make contributions in the future.

 - The likelihood of finishing during the funding period.

 All applicants will be notified of the panel's decision within three weeks of the due date.

 - Write a thank-you note to the sponsor of their fellowship (required if applicable).

-- Have a photograph taken by a University photographer.
+- Have a photograph taken by a University photographer or provide a photograph.

 - Write a personal statement.